 Maintenance Checklist Template

-The contents of your HOA maintenance checklist depends on your association.
+The contents of your HOA maintenance checklist depend on your association.
 Not all associations have the same facilities and amenities.
 Generally, though, you can use the sample maintenance checklist below as your guide.
 It is divided into portions, and you can check off each item as the responsibility of the HOA or the homeowners.
 On the other hand, you can download the same template and adjust it to your liking here.

 Keep Your Community in Top Shape

 An HOA should not perform routine maintenance and inspections simply because it is their job.
 While that is certainly a major part of it, maintenance also helps keep community members safe.
 This is why it is important to conduct maintenance and repairs on a regular basis.
 By assembling an HOA maintenance checklist, you make sure everything is covered and you leave nothing out.

 If your community is having trouble managing maintenance projects, you can benefit from hiring a professional community manager.
 In that case, fill out our online contact form or give us a call at (855) 238-8488, and we would be happy to help.

 - What To Include In A HOA Request For Proposal